Wix.com is a perfect all-around website builder for both – people who use it for a hobby page and small businesses.

-So while they say you have “SEO options” for your site, the truth is that in order to make things easy to use, they strip away a lot of the real SEO features you need to make a dent in the rankings.
+While they say that you have “SEO options” for your site, the truth is that in order to make things easy to use, they strip away a lot of the real SEO features you need to make a dent in the rankings.

-Thankfully, Wix is one of the few website builders to give you access to not only basic page metadata, but also edit what’s the Header of your site.
+Thankfully, Wix is one of the few website builders that gives you access to not only basic page metadata, but also to edit the Header of your site.